RedhawkSDR/transceiver-api/fei_modifications.md

 is from data sink to data source.
 There is no easy way to traverse a data flow from sink to source.
 To alleviate this problem, the 'uses' port reference could be a mandatory field in the `StreamSRI`.
-As before, this could also be done through a keyword, but keywords are implicitely optional.
+As before, this could also be done through a keyword, but keywords are implicitly optional.
 A _required_ field like this should be part of the IDL definition of the structure.

-_**Note:** the `NegotiablePort` patten used for shared memory and Vita49 transport may be a better means of implementing this functionality.
-An application (component) developer isn't necessarily interested in the upstream port reference and therefore shouldn't have to bothered with it.
+_**Note:** the `NegotiablePort` pattern used for shared memory and Vita49 transport may be a better means of implementing this functionality.
+An application (component) developer isn't necessarily interested in the upstream port reference and therefore shouldn't have to be bothered with it.
 Additionally, it should not be presented in a way that allows modification by the user.
 The `NegotiablePort` construct seems to provide a means of conveying the information and making it available via an API without any of the possible risks of using a